September already? Oh well, this took longer than I expected, but I ran into some bugs while preparing this update of Bass Abyss, so I fixed them.

 Mega Man X Giga Armor

 I love that armor.
-I always loved the X2 Buster.
-Back then, when I noticed it would do double damage to a boss if both shots connected.
-The image got imprint in my mind forever.
+I always loved the X2 Buster and its Double Charge Shot.
+Back in the day, I noticed it would do double damage to a boss if both shots connected.
+The image got imprinted in my mind forever.

 From the character selection screen, just select X to access a new page where you can choose between base X and Giga Armor X.